Granite Statue of Ankh-Khered-Nefer at the British Museum, London

 myminifactory

-Ankhkherednefer (name formerly read as Ankhrenepnefer, or Ankhsherynefer) was an Ancient Egyptian official known from a block statue found in the Tell el-Maskhuta (perhaps ancient Pithom).
-The statue, made of red granite is now in the British Museum (BM 1007).
-Ankhkherednefer served under king Osorkon II whose name appears on the statue.
-On the statue he bears the titles inspector of the palace; good recorder of the house of Atum, lord of an and highest lieutenant of the king.
-This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+Ankhkherednefer, formerly known as Ankhrenepnefer or Ankhsherynefer, was a high-ranking Ancient Egyptian official whose reputation is built on a block statue unearthed in the Tell el-Maskhuta archaeological site, possibly the ancient city of Pithom.
+This imposing red granite statue now resides at the British Museum, where it has been assigned the accession number BM 1007.
+As an important figure serving under King Osorkon II, whose name is prominently displayed on the statue, Ankhkherednefer held a range of prestigious titles, including inspector of the palace; good recorder of the house of Atum; lord of the and; and highest lieutenant of the king.
+This remarkable object is part of "Scan The World", an ambitious non-profit project initiated by MyMiniFactory.
+Through this initiative, we are creating a comprehensive digital archive of fully 3D printable sculptures, artworks, and landmarks from around the world that can be accessed for free by the public.
+Scan The World is an open-source community effort, and anyone with interesting items they'd like to contribute is encouraged to email stw@myminifactory.com to learn how they can participate in this collaborative project.

 With this file you will be able to print Granite Statue of Ankh-Khered-Nefer at the British Museum, London with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Granite Statue of Ankh-Khered-Nefer at the British Museum, London.